simpleiot/simpleiot/README.md

 2. represent this data using simple constructs (Nodes and Points).
 3. organize this data in a graph.
 4. all data flows through a message bus.
-5. run the same application in the cloud and at the edge.
+5. run the same application in the cloud and at the edge and automatically sync common data.

 These simplifications have resulted in Simple IoT becoming a general purpose distributed graph database optimized for IoT datasets.
 We'll explore these ideas